XmplyStephen/fastaiwt2/README.md

-# fastaiwt2
+# Fastaiwt2

+## Introduction

-Going through the fast.ai course
+This is a walk through with the fast.ai course

+Here is a list:
+- first
+- second